Rickaym/aya-my-tk/README.md

 For any questions or suggestions, please open an issue in the repository.

 ---
-*This project is part of the Expedition Aya 2025 initiative to advance Burmese language AI capabilities.*
+*This project started as part of the Expedition Aya 2025 initiative.*